quantumlib/Cirq/docs/google/devices.md

 of the circuit by pushing them back to the next non-commuting operator.
 If the resulting circuit still contains Z operations, they should be aggregated into their own moment, if possible.

+### Use caution with symbols

+Symbols are extremely useful for constructing parameterized circuits (see above).
+However, only some sympy formulas can be serialized for network transport to the engine.
+Currently, only linear combinations of symbols are supported.
+See `cirq.google.arg_func_langs` for details.

+The sympy library is also infamous for being slow, so avoid using complicated formulas if you care about performance.
+Avoid using parameter resolvers that have formulas in them.

 ## Specific Device Layouts